aap/b/README.md

 for PDP-11, amd64, mips32 and riscv64 assemblers.
 It is good enough to compile bc.b and ba.b.

-pdp-8 output should be mostly working, runtime not started yet.

 ## B compiler in B

 This one is the real deal.